skupperproject/refdog/input/concepts/claim.md

 <section>

-A transferrable authentication token redeemable for a link to a remote site.
-A token contains the URL and secret of a corresponding grant.
+A transferrable token redeemable for a link to a remote site.
+An access token contains the URL and secret code of a corresponding access grant.

 </section>